ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 \tau_\text{CATE}  = \operatorname{\mathbb{E}} (y_i^1 \mid \mathbf C = \mathbf c, \mathbf D = \mathbf d) - \operatorname{\mathbb{E}}(y_i^0 \mid \mathbf C = \mathbf c, \mathbf D = \mathbf d).
 $$

 In words, when you subtract the counterfactual mean for the control condition from the counterfactual mean for the treatment condition, conditional on baseline covariate values, you get a *conditional* ATE (i.e., CATE), not the ATE.
-There’s no way around this.
+To my knowledge, there’s no way around this.

 To express this equation in terms of the Poisson ANCOVA